 ✓ A car drive from Dubrovnik to Split takes 3 hours.
 Check here Car Rentals at the Dubrovnik Airport.

 7. VISITING SARAJEVO: GETTING FROM DUBROVNIK TO SARAJEVO

 If you are interested to visit Sarajevo in Bosnia, you can read my quick guide to Sarajevo in Bosnia Best things to Do in Sarajevo

 The distance between Dubrovnik and Sarajevo is about 173 miles (280 km)

 ✓ A car drive from Dubrovnik to Sarajevo takes 4 hours.
 Check here options to rent a car at the Dubrovnik Airport.
 Note: you don’t need special border crossing car to enter Bosnia from Croatia.
 Your car rental insurance company will supply you with the green card that covers traveling to neighbouring countries.
 More info read : the National Green Card Bureau.

 P.S.: Do you know what’s the worst thing that could happen to you in Dubrovnik in winter?
 Any clue??

 To end up on a filming set!

-Turning Dubrovnik into Nottingham for Robin Hood’s filming in February 2017
+Photos of turning Dubrovnik into Nottingham for filming Robin Hood in February 2017